KOKI-TV

-KOKI-TV (channel 23) is a television station in Tulsa, Oklahoma, United States, affiliated with the Fox network.
-It is owned by Rincon Broadcasting Group alongside MyNetworkTV affiliate KMYT-TV (channel 41).
-The two stations share studios on East 27th Street and South Memorial Drive (near W. G. Skelly Park) in the Audubon neighborhood of southeast Tulsa; KOKI-TV's transmitter is located on South 273rd East Avenue (between 91st Street South and 101st Street South, next to the Muskogee Turnpike) in the western city limits of Coweta.
+KOKI-TV (channel 23) is a television station in Tulsa, Oklahoma, United States, airing programming from the digital multicast network Roar.
+It is owned by Rincon Broadcasting Group and operated by Sinclair Broadcast Group alongside KTUL (channel 8), an affiliate of ABC and Fox, and KMYT-TV (channel 41), an independent station with MyNetworkTV.
+The three stations share studios on East 27th Street and South Memorial Drive (near W. G. Skelly Park) in the Audubon neighborhood of southeast Tulsa; KOKI-TV's transmitter is located on South 273rd East Avenue (between 91st Street South and 101st Street South, next to the Muskogee Turnpike) in the western city limits of Coweta.